“Kollington Ayinla Still Alive”: Management of Veteran Fuji Musician Debunks Death Rumours

 “Alhaji Kollington Ayinla is ALIVE, WELL, and IN GOOD HEALTH.
 Baba is currently enjoying himself, surrounded by family and close associates, and still blessing the world with his unmatched Fuji music dexterity and wisdom,” the statement added.

-In the statement, those responsible for spreading the claim were described as “heartless people” who had shown little regard for the emotional impact such reports could have on the musician’s family, friends, and fans.
+The statement described those responsible for spreading the claim as “heartless people” who had shown little regard for the emotional impact such reports could have on the musician’s family, friends, and fans.

 The statement declared: